Buddhism

 carrier, he would not attribute any substantial, unchanging, essentialistic

-meaning to this carrier whatsoever.
+meaning to this carrier or cognizer whatsoever.
 Doing this, would imply the re-entry of

 ontology of the solid, substantial, essential and self-existing, autarchic